uchks/Plutonium/README.md

 </center>

 This repository acts as a installer.
-On this repository you may find the legacy installer created by Emosewaj & I.
+On this repository you may find the legacy installer created by Emosewaj (base project) & I.

-Please send me a message on Twitter if you would like to be able to edit anything (or create a PR): [@truesyns](https://twitter.com/truesyns)
+Please send me a message on Twitter if you would like to be able to edit anything (or create a PR): [@goodboysyns](https://twitter.com/goodboysyns)
 <br>
 If you are trusted you may edit, otherwise please forward your suggestion to someone who can edit it.
 ***